tsar-workshop/tsar-workshop.github.io/content/camera-ready/camera-ready.md

   columns: "1"
 ---

-## Camera-ready papers due: 25 August 2023 (11:59PM UTC-12:00 - “anywhere on Earth”).
+## Camera-ready papers due: 04 October 2024 (11:59PM UTC-12:00 - “anywhere on Earth”).

 ### Formatting

-Please use the official [RANLP 2023 Templates](http://ranlp.org/ranlp2023/index.php/submissions/), which are available as an [Overleaf](https://www.overleaf.com/latex/templates/instructions-for-ranlp-2023-proceedings/dwjrqsgfrrgm) template and also downloadable directly ([Latex](http://ranlp.org/ranlp2023/Templates/ranlp2023-LaTeX.zip) and [Word](http://ranlp.org/ranlp2023/Templates/ranlp2023-word.docx)).
+Please use the official [ACL style templates](https://github.com/acl-org/acl-style-files) (Latex and Word).
+Please follow the paper formatting guidelines general to “*ACL” conferences available [here](https://acl-org.github.io/ACLPUB/formatting.html).
 Authors should not modify these style files or use templates designed for other conferences.

 ### Length